COVID-19, Flu and RSV Information and COVID-19 Vaccine Availability

 When Opioids Become a Problem

-When taken under the direction of your physician, opioids can provide relief.
-Yet, the feelings of pleasure derived from opioids can lead to addiction.
+When taken under the direction of your physician, opioids can provide effective pain relief.
+Yet, the feelings of pleasure derived from opioids can lead to substance misuse and substance use disorders.
 When the opioid dose wears off, you may crave those feelings.
-When opioids are taken over an extended period of time, the dosage needed to create those euphoric feelings increases.
+When opioids are taken over an extended period, the dosage needed to create those euphoric feelings increases.

 Opioids and Your Heart

-Not only does opioid abuse put you at high risk of an overdose, it can also do lasting damage to your health.
-For starters, opioid abuse can increase the risk of cardiovascular disease.
-The culprit responsible for this is increased concentrations of low-density lipoproteins and free triglycerides in the body.
+Not only does opioid misuse put you at high risk of an overdose, it can also do lasting damage to your health.
+For starters, opioid misuse can increase the risk of cardiovascular disease due to increased concentrations of low-density lipoproteins and free triglycerides in the body.
 These substances can also trigger an irregular heartbeat, which can increase your risk for heart attack.

 Opioids and Your Brain

-Long-term use of prescription painkillers can lead to problems.
-Over time, the repeated use makes the brain receptors less sensitive, which means a higher dose is needed for the same effect.
-This can be the start of developing an addiction.
+Over time, the repeated use of opioids makes the brain receptors less sensitive, which means a higher dose is needed for the same effect.
+This can be the start of developing a substance use disorder.

 Symptoms and Signs of Overdose